 During his police career, Dean received numerous honorable mentions and Distinguished Duty declarations.
 He also received the Chiefs Award of Merit for saving the life of a senior citizen from a burning building.
 In 1995, Dean received the Niles Chamber of Commerce Citizen of the Year Award.
 He has held board positions and Past President status in the Niles Optimist Club, the Niles Chamber of Commerce and the Liponi Foundation for Special Recreation, which funds an organization that provides recreation to individuals with special needs.
 Just recently Dean was given the Director Emeritus Status (Director for Life) in the Niles Chamber of Commerce.
 He has held board positions on the St. John Brebeuf Athletic Board and the Northwest Italian American Society where he received the Man of the Year award in 1993.

 Dean is married to his lovely wife, Laurie, and they have two beautiful daughters, Deana, who is married to Brad Tokarz, and Stephanie, who is married to Mark Swiderski.
-Dean also has two beautiful granddaughters, Kailey and Emma.
+Dean also has three beautiful granddaughters, Kailey, Emma and Gianna.
 He is very grateful for his family and credits his wife and children for much of his success due to their support and understanding.

 Dean is proud of his Polish and Italian heritage.
 He also gives credit for his success to his work ethic due to his upbringing and guidance from his parents and family.